tfzrch/tfzrch/README.md

 <br>

-I mainly work in R - using the tidyverse suite, RMarkdown and Shiny.
-I also use Python to teach data analytics in Pandas, Scikit-Learn, Statsmodels and Scipy.
+I mainly work in R - using the [tidyverse](https://www.tidyverse.org/), [tidyverts](https://tidyverts.org/) and [tidymodels](https://www.tidymodels.org/) suites, [RMarkdown](https://rmarkdown.rstudio.com/), [Quarto](https://quarto.org/) and [Shiny](https://shiny.posit.co/).

-I'm currently using Linux on Manjaro Desktop and Raspberry Pi to grow my knowledge of the command line and shell scripting with Zsh and Bash, and to start using Docker.
+I also use Python (numpy, scipy, matplotlib, seaborn, statsmodels, scikit-learn) for teaching data analysis, and the occasional software project.

+My prefered platform for data science and software development is Linux.
+Currently I use Fedora, with my R environment in a Docker container using a [Rocker](https://rocker-project.org/) image.
+I've started learning [NixOS](https://nixos.org/).

+My [website](https://tfzrch.github.io/) is built with [Quarto](https://quarto.org/) and deployed using GitHub pages.

+For databases, I work most often with SQLite and PostgreSQL.
+I also know MySQL.

 <!-- Recent posts section - add workflow later
 ## ✍️ Recent Posts